Use of test

 As a screening test in the general population, this test is not rebated by Medicare.
 The laboratory assumes that the patient or client has provided informed financial consent for the test.

 There are Medicare items for carrier screening for FXS and CFTR under specific circumstances, and these may cover part or all of the cost of this screening panel.
-Please note that the Medicare rebate for CFTR carrier screening is only available for test requests from a medical specialist or consultant physician.
+Please note that, with one exception (see below*), the Medicare rebates for CFTR carrier screening are only available for test requests from a medical specialist or consultant physician.
 Please contact the laboratory for further information.

 FXS: MBS item 73300.